LordAlucard90/TDD-ByExample/Part01 - The Money Example/steps_explanation.md

 The implementation chosen uses a `Bank` actor who manages the exchanges rates.
 It also uses a `Expression` metaphor to manage the operations between instances of `Money`.

+## Step 13: Bank.reduce(Money)

+Since many implementations are faked, new test must be created to remove duplication and force implementation.

+First `plus` must return a `Sum` expression, then triangularization is used to force Bank `reduce` implementation.
+At the end Bank `reduce` must parse correctly  `Money` too.